How to Bleed Brakes

 Repeat these steps until you stop seeing air bubbles.
 Also, make sure to run through these steps with the other brake so that your vehicle is ready for the road.
 After that, refresh the master cylinder with clean brake fluid up to the “full” marker, and you’re done!

 The next time you notice your brakes are feeling a bit spongy, contact a team of skilled service professionals right away.
-And at Braman Honda of Palm Beach, our experienced staff will get your brakes bled and fixed up so that you’re ready for any adventure in Palm Beach, Wellington, and Greenacres.
+And at Braman Honda of Palm Beach, our experienced staff will get your brakes bled and fixed up so that you’re ready for any adventure in Palm Beach, Wellington, Lake Worth, and Boynton Beach.